-Another thing I was going to do once back in Yogyakarta was to go see a waterfall, but Jumog was conveniently located close to Candi Cetho.
-Chances are I’ll still see another waterfall or two before leaving Java, and probably another temple also, but if I don’t I won’t be upset.
+Another thing I was going to do once back in Yogyakarta was to go see a waterfall, but Jumog was close to Candi Cetho.
+I was happy with it.

 7. Pura Mangkunegaran

 The next day we went to Pura Mangkunegaran.
-I was going to write a full post about this but essentially it was the same deal as the Keraton Sultan Palace in Yogyakarta.
-Perhaps a little smaller and much less tourists.
+I was going to write a full post about this but it was the same as the Keraton Sultan Palace in Yogyakarta.
+Only a little smaller and much fewer tourists.
 It was good to have Ria there as she told me a lot of stuff about the place.
 The prince of Solo actually lives there.
 No-one seems to know where the king is.

 Entry is 20,000IDR.

 8. Pasar Gede

 The last thing on this list of cool things to do in Solo is Pasar Gede.
-I had moved hotels that day and Pasar Gede was just down the road.
-It is probably the better known market in Solo as it is in the city center.
+I had moved hotels that day and Pasar Gede was down the road.
+It is the better-known market in Solo as it is in the city center.
 Lots of fresh food and also some clothes and stuff.
-Mainly fresh food.

 From Yogyakarta you can catch a train.
 Here are the departing times: